FloWuenne/gwas.sak/README.md

-# scFunctions
+# gwas.sak - Genome wide association studies. swiss army knife
-A collection of functions for single cell data analysis by Florian Wuennemann.
-Mainly operates on Seurat objects.
-For more information on Seurat and the object structure, see https://satijalab.org/seurat/.
+A collection of functions to analyze and plot data from human genetic analysis for genome wide association studies in R.

 # Installation
 Install the package using the devtools install_github function as shown below: